Influencers are marketing gold.

 8. What motivates them to support your brand and/or offering?

-Understand that it’s about the influencer and their audience and community, not your business, brands or products.
+- What will you do to support the influencer?
 Share their content on social media, comment on their blog posts, buy their books, etc. Show you care about the expert as a person.

 9. What’s in it for the influencer?